 Past medical history is significant for well-controlled hypertension, DVT/PE two years prior, and incidental coronary artery disease noted on a chest CT performed for the PE.

 His medications include only amlodipine for hypertension and ongoing warfarin therapy for the prior PE/DVT.

 Because of the patient’s chest pain and irregular pulse you perform a 12-lead ECG and see the following…

-And, because it's the future, you also have immediate access to a copy of the patient's ECG from two years prior at the time of his PE/DVT…
+You also have immediate access to a copy of the patient’s ECG from two years prior, at the time of his PE/DVT…

-What therapies are you going to implement to treat this patient?
+How are you going to treat this patient?

 Are you going to activate the cath lab?